behan101/OT-asset-inventory/OpenPLC-Deployment.md

 ### Step 1: Install Ubuntu 22.04 LTS on the virtual machine.

+I installed a headless (No GUI) installation of Ubuntu Server due to preference.
+This project will be based on this installation and may differ from GUI installation versions.

 ### Step 2: Install OT simulation tools

 After deploying the Azure VM with Ubuntu Server installed (ubuntu-24_04-lts), updates were made to patch the system: